-Ratos applies the Code and does not report any non-compliance with the Code in the 2011 financial year, except with regard to the composition of the Nomination Committee (see under Nomination Committee page 42).
+Ratos applies the Code and does not report any non-compliance with the Code in the 2012 financial year, except with regard to the composition of the Nomination Committee (see under Nomination Committee on next page).

-The corporate governance report has been reviewed by the company's auditors.
+The corporate governance report has been reviewed by the company's auditor.